Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the enforceability of third-party rights in unregistered land, especially the system of land charges and the doctrine of notice.
-Focus your revision on:
+For SQE1, you are required to understand the enforceability of third-party rights in unregistered land, especially the system of land charges and the doctrine of notice, with a focus on the following syllabus points:

 • the statutory registration system for land charges under the Land Charges Act 1972